lambertxiao/go-bufpool/README.md

 bufpool is a simple buffer pool implementation, which is used to improve memory utilization and performance.
 It provides a configurable-size cache pool for repeatedly allocating and recycling memory blocks of the same size.

-The memory pool pre-allocates a certain number of memory blocks and stores them in a stack, avoiding frequent memory allocation and deallocation operations.

 bufpool uses a lock-free structure to achieve concurrent safety of data access, avoiding the performance overhead of traditional lock mechanisms.
 It utilizes atomic operations and lock-free algorithms to ensure the correctness and efficiency of concurrent access. bufpool uses the Golang 1.20's arena for memory allocation.

 ## Usage